Low pressure carburizing (LPC), also known as vacuum carburizing or vacuum case hardening is achieved under vacuum, in a vacuum furnace.

-LOW PRESSURE CARBURIZING
+LOW PRESSURE CARBURIZING (LPC)

 INFRACARB’S MAIN CHARACTERISTICS

-- Constant working pressure and temperature
+- A constant working pressure and temperature

 INFRACARB® ADVANTAGES COMPARED TO ATMOSPHERIC PROCESSES

-- No inter-granular oxidation (IGO)
+- No inter-granular oxidation thanks to the absence of oxygen (IGO)

 - Perfectly controlled and repeatable case depth with limited tolerances

-- Excellent cosmetic aspect of the parts
+- Excellent esthetic aspect of the parts